Khanh D. Pham: Early life and education

 Pham was born in Saigon, Vietnam, to Pham Viet Son and Bang Kim Linh.
 His grandfathers were Pham Van Son (the historian, war journalist, and military officer) and Bang Ba Lan (the poet, photographer, literature teacher, journalist, and artist).
 His parents who were Majors in the Republic of Vietnam, served in the U.S.-backed South Vietnam government during the Vietnam War and became prisoners of war from 1975 to 1982.
 Under the joint U.S.-Vietnam Humanitarian Resettlement Program and Orderly Departure Program Category of Humanitarian Operations, he and his family came to the U.S. in the early 1990s.
 At the time, he was a second-year college student in electrical and electronics engineering of at the Ho Chi Minh University of Technology and Education in Ho Chi Minh City, Vietnam.
 He attended Lincoln High School in Lincoln, Nebraska, graduating three years after arriving in U.S. While at Lincoln High School, he attended the Southeast Community College-Lincoln campus, where he earned a degree of Associate of Applied Science with the highest distinction in electronic systems technology.

-In the late 1990s, Pham went on to earn Bachelor (magna cum laude) and Master of Science degrees in electrical engineering from University of Nebraska, and in 2004 he received a Doctor of Philosophy in electrical engineering from University of Notre Dame under the support of the four-year Arthur Schmidt Presidential Fellowship - making contributions to fundamental understanding of performance uncertainty quantification and management in stochastic dynamical systems.
+In the late 1990s, Pham went on to earn Bachelor (magna cum laude) and Master of Science degrees in electrical engineering from University of Nebraska–Lincoln, and in 2004 he received a Doctor of Philosophy in electrical engineering from University of Notre Dame under the support of the four-year Arthur Schmidt Presidential Fellowship - making contributions to fundamental understanding of performance uncertainty quantification and management in stochastic dynamical systems.